2026 LEGISLATIVE POLICY AGENDA

 WILDFIRE PREVENTION & MITIGATION

-- Funding and polices for forestry management to mitigate impact of wildfire and to protect the watershed.
+- Funding and policies for forestry management to mitigate the impact of wildfire and to protect the watershed.

 - Funding, resources and policy to address wildfire mitigation as a key component of combating climate change and to minimize the health, environmental and economic consequences of prolonged wildfire smoke.